libris/librisxl/README.md

 This is analogous to a full reindex, except that no new index will be created.

 If the statefiles are missing, but you know that the index is in a reasonable state, you could just create a statefile by hand with a more recent "last\_updated".

+## Disaster recovery

+Say that the server has melted into a tiny puddle of silicon and plastic.
+After reinstalling server software, such as elasticsearch, tomcat etc, do this:

+1. Don't worry.

+2. Deploy the whelk normally.

+3. Reload all data from OAIPMH (se above, starting at step 2 (No need to delete anything.
+There isn't anything to delete.)), starting with auth.
+Thereafter bib, and finally hold.